Thursday, December 6, 2018

 Father Joseph walked back to his church singing, “Silent night, holy night . . .”
 It did seem like a holy night to him despite all the turmoil.

-At the beginning of the midnight service, Father Joseph prayed silently to God, worried that the congregation would reject the new hymn on the guitar.
+At the beginning of the Midnight Mass, Father Joseph prayed silently to God, worried that the congregation would reject the new hymn on the guitar.
 After all, they were expecting to hear the organ at its best.
-At least the church looked gorgeous, decorated in garland and holly wreaths.
-Candles were stuck in each of the pews for the congregants to light as they worshipped.

-As the congregation bustled to their seats, they did seem to have a bit of excitement and anticipation of what surprises Christmas might bring them.
-Then, Father Franz bustled in the side door of the church with his guitar, ready to play their new hymn.
-Joseph decided to present the song first, and then give his homily, so Father Franz could return to his congregation.
+Then, Franz burst in the side door of the church with his guitar and family, ready to play the new hymn.
+Joseph decided to present the song first, and then give his homily.

 “What happened to the organ?” one man in a black suit snapped.